thirtysevennorth/domesticlight_public/DL_client/Readme.md

 //  for more information about the data packet methods see DL_Data_Schema

 // CODE CONFIGURATION NOTES
-// To enable AWS connections include #define AWS
 // To adjust the light sensor gain and integration time, set in the Light Sensor config of the Global variables.
 // To set data collection frequency set the data frequency counter  in seconds.
 Please do not adjust unless asked.

-// To factory reset uncomment // #define DL_FACTORY_RESET.
-This will require the board to be reflashed with the DL_client_INIT sketch.

 // TO DO / ROADMAP
 // Provide on board approximate rough RGB conversion to print to local OSC.